amplication/docs/docs/getting-started/generated-app.md

 ---
 id: generated-app
-title: What is a Service?
+title: The Generated Service
-sidebar_label: What is a Service?
+sidebar_label: The Generated Service
 slug: /getting-started
 ---

-# What is a Service?
+# The Generated Service

 Amplication auto-generates fully functional human-readable and editable services based on TypeScript and Node.js.